Arji90/portfolio_python_habits_tracking_app/README.md

 ### Automated testing
 the written tests in the test_handler are based on pytest 8.3.5

-the tests use their own habits created from the current date to test the calculations accurately.
+the tests use their own habits created from the current date to test the calculations accurately

-if issues occur while you are using a different version, please try the version mentioned.
+if issues occur while you are using a different version, please try the version mentioned

-for more information and an installation guide, please visit: [pytest](https://docs.pytest.org/).
+for more information and an installation guide, please visit: [pytest](https://docs.pytest.org/)

 ## Start-up
 ### Starting the terminal